Hasdrubal Barca: Second Carthaginian expedition to Italy

 Roman operations in Spain, 210–206 BC.
 Included are several probably ahistorical engagements.

 The Carthaginian armies had dispersed into the interior of Iberia in 209 BC, possibly to maintain control over the Iberian tribes, which they were dependent on for soldiers and provisions.
 The Carthaginian armies were subsequently outgeneraled by Scipio Africanus Major, who, taking advantage of the absence of the three Carthaginian armies in 209 BC, captured Carthago Nova and gained other advantages.
 Hasdrubal was defeated by Scipio at the Battle of Baecula but managed to retreat with two-thirds of his army intact.

 Later in 208 BC, Hasdrubal was summoned to join his brother in Italy.
 He eluded Scipio by crossing the Pyrenees at their western extremity and safely made his way into Gaul in the winter of 208.
 Scipio's failure to stop Hasdrubal's march to Italy was criticized by the Roman Senate.
 Scipio did not exploit his victory at Baecula to drive out the Carthaginians from Iberia, instead choosing to withdraw to his base at Tarraco.
 He secured alliances with many of the Iberian tribes, who switched sides after the Roman successes at Carthago Nova and Baecula.
 Hasdrubal waited until the spring of 207 to make his way through the Alps and into Northern Italy.
 Hasdrubal made much faster progress than his brother had, partly due to the construction left behind by Hannibal's army when he had passed via the same route a decade earlier, but also due to the removal of the Gallic threat that had plagued Hannibal early on.
-The Gauls now feared and respected the Carthaginians, and not only was Hasdrubal allowed to pass through the Alps unmolested, his ranks were bolstered by many enthusiastic Gauls.
+The Gauls now feared and respected the Carthaginians, and not only was Hasdrubal allowed to pass through the Alps uncontested, his ranks were bolstered by many enthusiastic Gauls.
 Hasdrubal, in the same fashion as his brother, succeeded in bringing his war elephants, raised and trained in Hispania.